-To put the key ideas on Perry in context, let us revisit from first principles {\em what} the operator was trying to do and {\em why} existing tools failed to provide the right capabilities for expressing those intents.
+To put the key ideas of Perry in context, let us revisit from first principles {\em what} the operator was trying to do and {\em why} existing tools failed to allow for the expression of those intents.

-Conceptually, the operator has a mental model of the attacker and defender logic in \secRef{sec:motivation} shown in the simple state machines in \fig{fig:example_state_machines}.
+Conceptually, the operator has a mental model of the attacker and defender logic (\secRef{sec:motivation}) shown in the simple state machines in \fig{fig:example_state_machines}.
 Here, the defender wants to deploy decoys, wait for attackers to interact with the decoys, and then runs actions to stop the attacker.
 Similarly, the attacker runs like a logical state machine that tries to infect web servers, find credentials, and finally exfiltrate data.

 While these intents are easy to describe in this mental model, there is a significant disconnect with existing tools.
-Existing frameworks are environment specific, low-level and lack any abstraction, making it painful to realize these intents.
+Existing frameworks are environment-specific, low-level, and lack any abstraction, making it painful to realize these intents.
 For example, the first state of the defender in \fig{fig:example_state_machines} is to deploy decoy hosts and credentials.
-But this state in our implementation requires 240 lines of code (163 lines of Ansible code and 77 lines of Python code) and only works in one environment.
+But modeling this state in our implementation requires 240 lines of code (163 lines of Ansible code and 77 lines of Python code), which only work in one environment.
 As we discussed earlier, this code is tightly coupled, making it difficult to extend to new environments, capabilities, and strategies.

 To tackle this disconnect, Perry raises the level of abstraction to express diverse and complex attackers and defenders in an environment-agnostic way.
 In fact, the mental model of the operator described above naturally suggests a convenient abstraction to capture attackers and defenders.